 Perhaps the biggest shift in recent years is that Americans, as a whole, have become increasingly less likely to marry.
 From 1970 to 2010, the marriage rate among single women decreased by half.

-Though it still happens, marriage at these ages now seems very young.
+Though people still wed at an early age sometimes, marriage at these ages now seem very young.
 By the time 2011 rolled around, those numbers had increased to 26.5 and 28.7 years, respectively, which represents a monumental shift.

 Increase In Unmarried Cohabitation